gbotuoa/Line-Lane-Follower-Robot_ROS/README.md

 </div>

 ## Discussion
-If the robots somehow turns towards left line , it follows the track in backward direction.Sometimes it misses the line on a very sharp turn as it vanishes from the robot's view.The method also relies on the camera setting and also prone to lighting condition where the thresholds are required tuning.Our robot did well in the competition and finished quite earlier than most of the robots.
-It also had a penalty as per rule of competition when the body went outside the track at a sharp corner.
+If the robot somehow turns towards the left line , it follows the track in backward direction.
+Sometimes it misses the line on a very sharp turn as it vanishes from the robot's view.
+The method also relies on the camera setting and also prone to lighting conditions where the thresholds require tuning.
+Our finish time on the track was 24 seconds (see video below).
+It also had a penalty as per the competition rule when the robot body went outside the track at a sharp corner.

 ## Future Work
 Variable linear motion can be used instead of fixed linear motion which will help in turning.
-Also path planning ahead of turn might help reduce the the linear speed adjust turning speed for smooth motion.
+Also path planning ahead of the turn might help reduce the the linear speed and adjust turning speed for smoother motion.

 ## Authors

 * [Nazmus Sakib](https://github.com/nsa31)
-* **Vivian**
+* **Vivian Ting**
 ## Acknowledgement

 * [Programming Robots with ROS](https://github.com/osrf/rosbook/blob/master)